AI Glossary - Background AI Glossary - Background

 Analogy

 GPT is like an extremely good autocomplete.
-When you type "The sun is shining and the birds..." it suggests "are chirping."
+When you write "The sun is shining and the birds...", it suggests "are chirping".
 GPT does this at the highest level – word by word, until entire texts emerge.

 Why is this important?

-GPT has sparked the AI revolution.
+GPT triggered the AI revolution.
 ChatGPT, Copilot, and many other tools are based on this technology.
-Understanding GPT means understanding the heart of modern language AI.
+Those who understand GPT understand the heart of modern language AI.

 H